 Exercise or walking is a great way to manage stress.
 First, it lets you escape the situation.
 Second, exercise helps your body release endorphins, the neurotransmitters that make you feel warm and fuzzy.

 Think of walking as moving meditation.
 A few laps around the block can help you forget previous tension and relax so you return to the situation calmer and more collected.

 7. Memorize this yoga routine

 Yoga isn’t only a popular exercise for all ages, but it’s also gaining traction for decreasing stress, anxiety, and depression.
-According to research, yoga interrupts stress by producing an effect that’s opposite to your flight-or-fight response.
+According to

 A simple routine can help lower your cortisol levels, blood pressure, and heart rate.
 One of our favorite 10-minute routines is by Tara Stiles.
 This routine starts off with a lot of relaxing swaying.

 Sometimes stress can cause your mind to spiral and lead you down an unnecessary rabbit hole of negative thoughts.
 One way of escaping that spiral is to anchor yourself to the present and focus on immediate results you can achieve.

 - Close your eyes and scan your body.
 Pay attention to the physical feelings.

 - Sit and meditate by paying attention to your breathing, sounds, sensations, and emotions.
 Let them pass through you.